openacid/traft/docs/traft.md

 ```go
 func (tr *TRaft) Loop()
 ```
 Loop handles actions from other components.
+This is the only goroutine that is allowed to update traft state.
+Any info to send out of this goroutine must be cloned.

 #### func (*TRaft) Propose